Texas warning signs: 4 takeaways from the first primaries of 2026

 - National Republicans are concerned that Paxton, a conservative firebrand, could lose in the general election — or at least force them to spend money on a red state.

 - Texas' Democratic Senate primary has its own controversy: Rep. Jasmine Crockett claimed voters were "disenfranchised" and vowed to sue over confusion on polling places in Dallas County.
-She trailed state Rep. James Talarico by more than 100,000 votes as of early Wednesday morning.
+AP called the race for state Rep. James Talarico early Wednesday.

 4 takeaways